-- I will only use the school devices (laptops, computers, iPads), school email, school internet, school learning platforms and any related technologies for professional purposes or for uses deemed acceptable by Mrs Monaghan or the Board of Governors. - I will comply with the ICT system security and not disclose any passwords provided to me by the school or other related authorities. - I will ensure that all electronic communications with pupils and staff are compatible with my professional role. - I will not give out my own personal details, such as mobile phone number, personal e-mail address, personal social media links e.g. Facebook, Instagram to pupils. - I will only use the approved, secure e-mail systems for any school business. - I will ensure that personal data (such as data held on MIS software) is kept secure and is used appropriately, whether in school, taken off the school premises or accessed remotely.
-Personal data can only be taken out of school or accessed remotely when authorised by Mrs Monaghan or Board of Governors.
-Personal or sensitive data taken off site must be encrypted, e.g. on a password secured laptop. - I will not install any hardware or software without permission of Mrs Monaghan. - I will not browse, download, upload or distribute any material that could be considered offensive, illegal or discriminatory. - Images of pupils and/or staff will only be taken, stored and used for professional purposes in line with school policy (on school devices) and with written consent of the parent, carer or staff member. - Images will not be distributed outside the school network without the permission of the parent/carer, member of staff or Principal. - I will support the school approach to online safety and not deliberately upload or add any images, video, sounds or text that could upset any member of the school community.
+- > I will only use the school's email / Internet / Intranet / Learning Platform and any related technologies for professional purposes or for uses deemed acceptable by the Head or Governing Body. - > I will comply with the ICT system security and not disclose any passwords provided to me by the school or other related authorities. - > I will ensure that all electronic communications with pupils and staff are compatible with my professional role. - I will not give out my own personal details, such as mobile phone number, personal e-mail address, personal Twitter account, or any other social media link, to pupils. - > I will only use the approved, secure e-mail system(s) for any school business. - I will ensure that personal data (such as data held on MIS software) is kept secure and is used appropriately, whether in school, taken off the school premises or accessed remotely.
+Personal data can only be taken out of school or accessed remotely when authorised by the Head or Governing Body.
+Personal or sensitive data taken off site must be via password protected downloads onto a secure school laptop or encrypted, eg memory stick. - I will not install any hardware or software without permission of Mrs Monaghan. - > I will not browse, download, upload or distribute any material that could be considered offensive, illegal or discriminatory. - > Images of pupils and/ or staff will only be taken, stored and used for professional purposes in line with school policy and with written consent of the parent, carer or staff member. - > Images will not be distributed outside the school network without the permission of the parent/ carer, member of staff or Principal. - I will support the school approach to online safety and not deliberately upload or add any images, video, sounds or text that could upset any member of the school community.

-- I understand that all my use of the Internet and other related technologies can be monitored and logged and can be made available, on request, to Mrs Monaghan or Board of Governors. - I will respect copyright and intellectual property rights. - I will ensure that my online activity, both in school and outside school, will not bring the school, my professional role or that of others into disrepute. - I will support and promote the school's e-Safety and Data Security policies and help pupils to be safe and responsible in their use of ICT and related technologies.
+- > I understand that all my use of the Internet and other related technologies can be monitored and logged and can be made available, on request, to my Line Manager or Principal. - > I will respect copyright and intellectual property rights. - > I will ensure that my online activity, both in school and outside school, will not bring the school, my professional role or that of others into disrepute. - > I will support and promote the school's Online Safety and Data Security policies and help pupils to be safe and responsible in their use of ICT and related technologies.